cloud-gov/product/Onboarding.md

 ## Onboarding

-Get through [the 18F onboarding guide for your discipline](https://handbook.18f.gov/#teams) first.
-(Contractors, we're presuming you have an equivalent process you've gone through for onboarding with your employer.)

 Everyone joining the cloud.gov team will get assigned a team onboarding buddy.
 This person should be working on similar things to what you will be working on, so that they can answer questions in your domain.

 You and your team onboarding buddy must follow the instructions in [the Onboarding Checklist](OnboardingChecklist.md) to create an issue that will guide you through tasks that will get you up to speed and contributing in no time.
 You (and your buddy) must track your progress by checking the boxes as you complete tasks.